Exploring wind direction and SO2 concentration by circular-linear density estimation: Estimation algorithm

-The simulation of $(U,V)$ values from the copula $C_{\Theta,X}(\cdot,\cdot)$ can be performed by the conditional method for simulating multivariate distributions (see \cite{Johnson1987}).
-The conditional distribution of $V$ given $U=u$, denoted by $C_u(\cdot)$, can be expressed as
+The simulation of $(U,V)$ values from the copula $C_{\Theta,X}$ can be performed by the conditional method for simulating multivariate distributions (see \cite{Johnson1987}).
+The conditional distribution of $V$ given $U=u$, denoted by $C_u$, can be expressed as

 where the first equality is an immediately property of copulas.
-So, for simulating random samples for the examples, or more generally, for simulating random samples of circular--linear random variables with density (\ref{circular_linear_copula}), we may proceed with the following steps:\\
+So, for simulating random samples for the examples, or more generally, for simulating random samples of circular-linear random\nopagebreak[4] variables with density (\ref{copcirlin:circular_linear_copula}), we may proceed with the following algorithm.